 Full-time enrollment is a minimum of 12 credits and a maximum of 18 credits.

 Your ID number, or identification number, is the eight digit number printed on your student ID card.
 This number is assigned to you by the University.
 If you are not sure what your ID number is, visit the Registrar's Office.

 A "V" is an unofficial withdrawal and has the same effect on a gpa as an F. An instructor will assign a V for excessive absences or failure to complete coursework.
-If you are unaware of GU's attendance policy, click here to read it (Scroll Down to Class Attendance Policy).
 If you have a V and do not understand why, you should contact the professor.

 Returning students: Use your ZAGWEB PIN and User ID to register for courses.
 Your advisor must release you for registration through their Zagweb account, which typically requires an advising meeting before your registration date.
 You will not be able to view semester course options until you have been released for registration by your advisor, so don't delay in scheduling this appointment.
 All course selections should be discussed with and approved by your advisor.